 Statutory regulations require the TMB to maintain a profile on each licensed physician.
 This profile information is gathered in conjunction with the license registration and is available to the public through our online verification database.
 The Texas Occupations Code, Chapter 154.006 requires that information be made available through the physician profile system.
 In addition to the statutorily required information, the TMB has adopted rules (Chapter 173) regarding the contents of the physician profile system.
 Due to concern expressed by licensees regarding identity theft and the public disclosure of exact dates of birth, the TMB no longer includes exact dates of birth in our data products, online verification databases or verbal verifications.
 We do however continue to include birth year.

 Mail a written request for records to the physician by certified mail, return receipt requested.
 This method provides assurance that the request was delivered.
-State law allows a patient to obtain a copy of his records, or ask that a copy be sent to a new doctor or someone else, such as an insurance company.
+State law allows a patient to obtain a copy of their records, or ask that a copy be sent to a new doctor or someone else, such as an insurance company.
 This law requires a physician to release copies of a patient's medical records (or a narrative summary) if the physician receives written consent from the patient or the minor patient's parent or legal guardian.
 The physician shall furnish the information within 15 business days after the date of receipt of the request, and reasonable fees for furnishing the information.
 The reasonable fees shall be paid by the patient or someone on his/her behalf.

 Board rules define a reasonable fee for providing paper copies of medical records as no more than $25 for the first twenty pages and $.50 per page for every copy thereafter.
 A reasonable fee for providing copies of medical records in electronic format is a charge of no more than: $25 for 500 pages or less and $50 for more than 500 pages.
 Also, a reasonable fee of up to $15 may be charged for executing an affidavit, if requested.